 Economic Factors >

-Responsible Finance and Decarbonization Strategies for Investment and Financing
+Responsible Banking and Decarbonization Strategies for Investment & Financing

-Responsible Finance and Decarbonization Strategies for Investment and Financing
+Responsible Banking and Decarbonization Strategies for Investment & Financing

 To realize the net-zero commitment of limiting the global temperature rise to within 1.5℃, financial institutions have implemented net-zero transition initiatives, strategies and governance systems, while demanding that their clients from both the investment and financing sides observe the same net-zero transition goals.
 The Group formulates sustainable credit, sustainable investments, and sustainable insurance policies in accordance with the "First Financial Holdings Sustainable Development Policy".
 The Group's ESG due diligence procedure encompasses all investment, financing, consulting and insurance operations, and it continues to advance its ESG Factor Review Mechanism.
 Apart from reviewing whether invested and financed enterprises have fallen short of the screening criteria for product sustainability, human rights, environmental protection, and major social controversies, it also has included industries dealing in coal and atypical oil and gas in the review.
 Additionally, the Coalition of Movers and Shakers on Sustainable Finance was formed with 5 major industry peers to reinforce the negotiation mechanism for enterprise investments and financing.
 If an enterprise seeking investments or financing is in major violation and fails to submit an improvement plan after negotiations, investment and financing positions will gradually decrease.
 We actively guide our customers to focus on issues of sustainability in hopes of achieving the 2050 net-zero emissions goal together.